 3. Prepare to sell your home

 If you’re selling a home to buy a new one, Gajeski says finding a realtor you trust and who is knowledgeable about your neighborhood will be key to walking you through the process and getting true-to-market value for your home.
 Also, you should expect to give up roughly 7% to 10% of your home’s value through realtor fees, closing costs, deed transfer and other fees when it sells.
+Because of that, minimizing the number of times you sell can be financially advantageous for you over the course of time.

 4. Compare interest rates